 According to researchers at Harvard, “Exercise reduces levels of the body's stress hormones, such as adrenaline and cortisol.
 It also stimulates the production of endorphins, chemicals in the brain that are the body's natural painkillers and mood elevators.”

-Here are some tips to get your pooch moving without leaving the house:
+If your local dog park isn’t very close or you’re low on ideas for getting exercise with your pet, here are some tips to get your pooch moving without leaving the house:

 Have everyone in your household take turns calling your dog and then reward her for coming with treats and praise.
-Start in the same room, but then increase the difficulty by going into different rooms or even different floors of the house to increase the aerobic benefits of this fun game.
+Start in the same room, then increase the difficulty by going into different rooms or even different floors of the house to increase the aerobic benefits of this fun game.

 Indoor Obstacle Course